cbib/Plato/README.md

 ## Installation of drivers for communication between Windows Server/MSSQL and Unix/MySQL

-You don't need this step if you start your database from scratch with no existing data.
+**/!\ You don't need this step if you start your database from scratch with no existing data.**

 It's a bit more complicated :